-No, there is no limit to the number of devices you can manage with Systems Manager!
+No, there is no known limit to the number of devices you can manage with Systems Manager!

 The list of IP addresses, ports, and protocols for which you need to allow outbound access for Meraki cloud communication varies by customer and can be viewed here:

-The 'Meraki Management' profile contains mobile device management settings for iOS devices.
-Apple does not allow profiles that contain these settings to be password protected.
+The 'Meraki Management' profile contains mobile device management settings for devices.
+Vendors (like Apple, Google, and Microsoft) do not allow profiles that contain these settings to be non removable by default.
 All other profiles pushed through Systems Manager can be password protected.
 However, if the user removes the 'Meraki Management' profile, all profiles (and, potentially, apps) pushed through Systems Manager will be deleted as well.

 Systems Manager makes a best effort to estimate a device's location.
 Occasionally this estimate is inaccurate.
 We use these four methods to locate a device, in order of decreasing accuracy:

 - GPS location (via GPS) - this is the most accurate, but is only available for Android, and iOS (using the SM app) devices.

 - Location of Meraki products (via AP) - if your organization has other Meraki products, such as WiFi access points, we can use their location as part of the calculation.

 - BSSID geolocation (via WiFi) - location based on the BSSID (the address of the WiFi network).

 - IP geolocation (via IP) - location based on the device's most recent IP address.
 This is our fallback mechanism, and the one that's most likely to be inaccurate.